 Your association depends on technology.
 Someone has to manage that technology, its strategy, its operations, its dependencies, and its day-to-day.
-You may have a CIO, either in-house if you are a larger organization, or an outsourced vCIO such as CIMATRI® can provide.
-But let’s take it a step further.
-Who else is in your IT corner?
+You may have a CIO, either in-house if you are a larger organization, or an outsourced virtual CIO such as Cimatri can provide.

 Chances are your organization may fall into one of these situations: